PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-11 09:31:44
+Last updated: 2024-04-11 09:32:17
-Random Quote: Keys, scumbag.
-It's the universal symbol for keys. - Mike Ehrmantraut
+Random Quote: Power resides where men believe it resides...
+It's a trick, a shadow on the wall.  -  Varys